photoskiff/assessments-template/README.md

 - from the design perspective I followed SOLID design principles and functional programming best practices
 - I also covered most of the functionality with unit tests using testing library that makes it easier to use behavioral driven testing
 - I didn't use any third party libraries and used basic css for styling to get a bare-bone minimalistic application.
 Another reason is restrictions in the requirements for using third party packages
 - I tried not to over engineer the application as it would have lost its simplicity.
 However I used general good design principles such as DI to easily inject a server function, without using jest mocks, also made design for filtering easily extendable.
-For sorting I used a quick solution as only sorting on one field was required

 # Assessment Documentation